KyleM157/jettywatch/index.markdown

 ### Sunday 12/14

+Check out my [model divergence](/2025/12/12/Model-Divergence) for a more in depth forecast.

 I'd check back to see if we get anything from a coastal low moving off North Carolina.
 Models aren't showing anything from this, but it's possible we get a short lived swell.
 As of 12/10, it's looking like high pressure is moving in too closely behind this coastal low which is likely to block any swell we may have gotten from it.
 Strong offshore winds will be an issue as well if this does work out.

 | Time   | Tide   |   Height (ft) |